navig8s/navig8/README.md

 ## Examples

-- [Coming soon]: [install.kasten.io](https://install.kasten.io) is a public Navig8 instance for the K10 Helm Chart.
+- [install.kasten.io](https://install.kasten.io) is a public Navig8 instance for the K10 Helm Chart.

 ## Roadmap